davin12345678910/CSE403_RCRSPTeam/README.md

 ## How to build and test the system

-#### Notes: This only works on a mac device.
-We didn't know this until one of our friends
+#### Notes: This only works on a mac device.We found a solution on a windows but for some reason it doesn't work on all windows

 ### How to build the system steps:
 - 1. Make two terminals